panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 [Try the demo.](https://codesandbox.io/s/react-memo-memoization-uxhnuv?file=/src/index.js)

-As long as `title` and `releaseDate` props are the same, React skips rendering `MemoizedMovie`.
+As long as `title` and `releaseDate` props remain the same, React skips rendering `MemoizedMovie`.
 This improves the performance of `MovieViewsRealtime` component.

 > The more often the component renders with the same props, the heavier and the more computationally expensive the output is, the more chances are that component needs to be wrapped in `React.memo()`.